 It’s quite common to ask for new things, but to get them we must achieve new things and try new things.
 Like Peter Senge says: “It´s not enough to change the structures if the mindset behind does not change”.
 If you really want to make a difference and become an agile company, stop using old-fashioned methods that are outdated and proven to be wrong.

-This blog post is part of my new book that I am writing: Get Rid of Performance Appraisals that you can find here.
-If you are interested on the topic please subscribe as a Beta Reader and receive the 1st part for free.
-HERE
+This blog post is part of my new book that I am writing: Get Rid of Performance Reviews, if you are interested in the topic please subscribe as a Beta Reader and receive the 1st part for free right HERE.